Can We Really Do "Anything"? (According to Philippians 4:13) Why Tension in the Word is Needed.

 “The greater the tension, the more acute the sound.”
 From Websters 1828 app

 There is a beautiful tension in the word of God – one truth lying parallel to another and both of equal value.
-One truth without the other and the Word of God loses its balance and out of balance doctrines are formed.
+One truth without the other however and the Word of God loses its balance and out of balance doctrines are formed.
 Just as there is treasure in both the old and the new and the wise scribe relies on both (Matthew 13:52) so too must we pull from both sides of the tension, both sides of the scale as it were in order to be balanced in our theology and doctrine.
 One other comparison that could be made is someone who only reads the New Testament in which Jesus is fully revealed versus someone who would choose to only read from the Old Testament in which Jesus is there, but concealed.
 Two different testaments, and two different lens, but together they form a cohesive and harmonious whole.
 As Jesus said, “Do not think I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill” (Matthew 5:17).

 But as it is written: “Eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him” (1 Corinthians 2:9).
 Before I continue I sat through an entire sermon on this verse last summer, before I thankfully found my place to call home for fellowship purposes.
 On and on the preacher preached, as if we were stuck in this place of perpetual unknowing (and according to this pastor a complete unknowing of all things pertaining to the Lord and His ways).
 Well, anyone with a study Bible can read the notes and see this is a reference and a partial quote from Isaiah 64:4: “For since the beginning of the world men have not heard nor perceived by the ear, nor has the eye seen any God besides You, who acts for the one who waits for Him.”